Students seeking support for sexual assault can also visit the Barnard/Columbia Rape Crisis/Anti-Violence Support Center

 Understanding Trauma-Related Stress

 The Furman Counseling Center would like to offer you some information about the variety of ways that people can respond to traumatic experiences.
 Understanding normal responses to abnormal situations can help you to better take care of yourself and others.

 - Shock and disbelief.
 Immediately after learning about a disaster, many people may feel numb, or feel like such an event can't be real.
 People may not realize immediately that they are having an emotional reaction.

 - Feeling helpless and overwhelmed.
 Profound feelings of loss: for loved ones or acquaintances, for your sense of safety, for the world as you knew it.

-- Speculating about what happened, and continuing interest in seeking more information such as listening to or w arching the news, checking the web for updates, talking to others about what you each know or have heard.
+- Speculating about what happened, and continuing interest in seeking more information such as listening to or watching the news, checking the web for updates, talking to others about what you each know or have heard.

 - Grief, sadness, anger, and/or outrage about the tragedy